 Eugene Williams.
 The Chairman and CEO services provided by Mr. Williams to the Company were historically provided pursuant to a consulting agreement entered into between the Company and Virtua, LLC dated June 29, 2015 (the "Virtua Consulting Agreement").
-Pursuant to the terms of the Virtua Consulting Agreement, Mr. Williams was appointed Executive Chair of the Company beginning on the date of the Virtua Consulting Agreement and continuing until either party provides notice of its intent to terminate the Virtua Consulting Agreement for any reason, at any time, upon 30 days' written notice, which was able to be waived by either party, upon 15 days written notice in the event of a breach by either party, or on the written agreement of both parties.
+The Virtua Consulting Agreement was in place during 2021.
+Pursuant to the terms of the Virtua Consulting Agreement, Mr. Williams was appointed Executive Chair of the Company beginning on the date of the Virtua Consulting Agreement and continuing until either party provided notice of its intent to terminate the Virtua Consulting Agreement for any reason, at any time, upon 30 days' written notice, which was able to be waived by either party, upon 15 days written notice in the event of a breach by either party, or on the written agreement of both parties.
 Subject to adjustment by the Board, the Company agreed to pay Virtua, LLC a \$30,000 fixed fee per month, with \$10,000 of that monthly fee to be allocated for services provided by Mr. Williams, plus reimbursement for reasonable expenses.
-The Virtua Consulting Agreement also provided for the grant of options to Mr. Williams under the Company's Stock Option Plan equal to five percent of the shares issued and outstanding immediately following the completion or termination of the private placement offering announced by the Company on May 22, 2015.
-Such options expire 10 years following their grant date and entitle Mr. Williams to acquire shares at the market price on the grant date, with one quarter of such options immediately vesting and the balance vesting in equal installments on the last day of each month for 36 months, except, in the event of a change of control or in the case where there is a termination without good reason, unvested options were to cease vesting as of such termination date.
-The foregoing description is qualified in its entirety by reference to the Virtua Consulting Agreement, which is included as Exhibit 10.11 hereto and incorporated by reference herein.
+The Virtua Consulting Agreement also provided for the grant of options to Mr. Williams under the Company's Stock Option Plan equal to five percent of the shares issued and outstanding immediately following the completion or termination of the private placement offering announced by the Company on May 22,